BitcoinDesign/Guide/guide/payments/units-and-symbols.md

 #### Formatting units

-There are many different ways of formatting currency units across the world, and Bitcoin applications should be sensitive to these standards.
-A simple example are digit group and decimal separators, so based on where you live, you may prefer to write `10 000,00`, `10.000,00`, or `10,000.00`.
-For more information, see Wikipedia:
+There are many different ways of formatting numbers and currency units across the world, and Bitcoin applications should be sensitive to these standards.
+A simple example are digit group and decimal separators.
+Based on where you live you may be accustomed to one of these formatting standards:
+- `10 000,00`
+- `10.000,00`
+- `10,000.00`
+- `10'000,00`
+- `10,000·00`

+For more examples and information, see Wikipedia:

 - [Currency symbol](https://en.wikipedia.org/wiki/Currency_symbol)
 - [Unit prefix](https://en.wikipedia.org/wiki/Unit_prefix)